sethips/Transfer-Learning-Library/README.md

 - To classify images without making any custom model but rather using keras built in models.

-- To get good accuracy for classifying almost any image in real time.
+- To get high accuracy for classifying almost any image.

 ## Models